 Same level of commitment, but with a focus on partnerships & collaboration: As a component of TRFF’s continued commitment to clean water for Puget Sound, the foundation will engage in a deeper way with grantees around the issues of (1) meaningful evaluation and (2) measureable collaboration.
 In 2015, this means TRFF will make fewer individual organizational grants as research shows that nonprofit partnerships and regional collaborations hold the highest potential of systemic-and-measurable change.
 Instead, funding will focus on partner efforts between organizations that target influencing (1) government, and (2) residents and private property owners.

 - By Invitation Only: With the portfolio organized around a smaller number of collaborative initiatives in service of scaled-up results, grants will be made by invitation only.
 Although this grantmaking approach represents a departure from TRFF’s previously open Letter of Inquiry (LOI) process, TRFF will work to remain diligently aware of emerging opportunities that may be a close fit with our interests.
-If you have an idea you believe is worthy of invitation, please send an email with your concept to TRFF’s Grants Manager Linsey Sauer at email@example.com.
-The “by invitation only” approach does not apply to TRFF’s Environmental Education portfolio, which will still be open to Letters of Inquiry.
-If you have questions about TRFF’s grantmaking processes, please contact TRFF’s Grants Manager Linsey Sauer at firstname.lastname@example.org.
+If you have an idea you believe is worthy of invitation or questions about the grantmaking process, please send an email with your concept to TRFF’s Grants and Operations Manager Linsey Sauer at firstname.lastname@example.org.

 - Coordinating the Field: To help further this new approach, TRFF will explore ways to align and coordinate the field, an effort that will invite new leaders beyond our grantees to join the process of change.
 We anticipate these strategies will evolve over time and may include: collaborative grants, collective planning, coalition and campaign work, learning cohorts and field-wide convenings.